 About this Project

-The project’s goal is to develop and evaluate the first fully mobile, generic, multi-user immersive virtual reality platform.
-It will be specifically designed for the needs of training first responder personnel, such as fire brigades, paramedics, police forces and other disaster relief units.
+The project’s goal is to develop and evaluate the first fully mobile, generic, multi-user immersive virtual reality platform to train squad leaders of first responder units, such as fire brigades, paramedics, police forces and other disaster relief units.
+It will be specifically designed to train squad leaders upon arrival at the disaster site.
 We intend to design and develop a highly versatile, mobile setup to allow quick deployment at different real-world locations.

 M²D MasterMind Development GmbH